Blur Placeholder Images with Next.js and mdx-bundler

 Let's look at adding blur to your images using Next.js

-and mdx-bundler
+and mdx-bundler.

-To do this, we need to create a custom rehype
+To do this, we need to create a custom rehype plugin

-to get necessary props for next/image
+to get necessary props for next/image.

 We need: